 If you want to get your credit report faster, you can pay upwards of $60 for a 1-day turnaround in accessing your report.
-So the biggest money-saving tip is to not be in a huge rush to receive the information!

 It is important to know that a free copy of your credit report is available.
 According to Fiona Guthrie, the Executive Director of Financial Counselling Australia (FCA), credit reporting bodies often make it difficult for customers to know that a free check is an option.